Filing Accounts for a Dormant Company: Complete Guide

 - Deadline: 14 days after your 12-month review period ends

 Both are mandatory.
-Missing either one triggers the same consequences as an active company — penalties for late accounts (£150–£1,500) and potential strike-off for missing confirmation statements.
+Missing either one triggers the same consequences as an active company — penalties for late accounts (£150–£1,500; estimate yours with our free late filing penalty calculator) and potential strike-off for missing confirmation statements.

 Step-by-Step: Filing Dormant Accounts Online